PROFILE

 subprefecture, rural district.

-Unity and Progress (PUP).
-Opposition--Rally for
+for Unity and Progress (PUP).
+Opposition--Rally

-Progress (UPR), Union of Democratic Forces of
+and Renewal (UPR), Union of Democratic Forces of

 Guinea (UFDG), Union for Progress of Guinea (UPG),